jaksonlabs/jakson/book/jakson-devdocs/latest/src/carbon-api/construct-carbon-records/manual-construction/arrays.md

 ## Function Overview for Array-Container Insertion Contextes

-Array containers are the most flexible container, capable of containing all field types including any other container.
+Array and object containers are the most flexible container, capable of containing all field types including any other container.
+Since a Carbon record is in its core a versioned array container, elements can be added directly to a record as part of the record array container.

  The following functions of an insertion context `jak_carbon_insert` are allowed to called (all defined in `jak_carbon_insert.h`:

 | Function                               | What is inserted
 |----------------------------------------|-------------